Academy Award Best Pictures

 In 1936, the acting awards were expanded to start recognizing supporting roles.
 Best Supporting Actor Oscars are traditionally given to actors who stand out in small roles.

+It is quite common that the Best Supporting Actor winner is either an older, established performer, or a young, inexperienced actor.
 Throughout Academy history, most of the winners in this category usually have no previous Oscar wins.

 Within five years, Walter Brennan won three Best Supporting Actor awards.
 He was the first and - to date - is the only performer to win three supporting awards (and within the shortest period of time - five years!
 And his three wins were in the category's first five years).
 Therefore, he was also the first to win three acting Oscars and the first Best Supporting Actor Oscar recipient.

-The Top Best Supporting Actor Oscar Winner
+The Top Best Supporting Actor

-Best Supporting Actor Oscar Wins
+Best Supporting Actor Wins

 Walter Brennan